 The Breira B’Ramah Program is a full session inclusion program for campers who need additional support.
 Campers in Breira live in a bunk, side-by-side with their same age peers.
 All three counselors in the bunk are specially trained to support all of the campers within the bunk.
 We serve a variety of campers, including those with ADHD, anxiety, autism, communication disorders, developmental and intellectual disabilities.
 Through an individualized and inclusive approach, campers become immersed in a traditional Jewish summer camp.

-What is the Tikvah pilot program?
+What is the Tikvah residential program?

 The highly structured day offers various opportunities to learn and grow through real camp experience.
 Campers participate in classic camp activities, such as swimming, athletics, performing and visual arts, and outdoor adventure.
 They sleep in a separate bunk and have dedicated Tikvah staff.
 The bunk is equipped with air-conditioning and the staff-to-camper ratio is higher than in a typical bunk at Camp.